www.xlr8yourmac.com

 Update: My 4K/UHD "The Mist" (4 discs with flipper) case had the clearest evidence of the above I've seen so far.
 The area under the digital copy paper sheet had dozens of obvious large spray droplets of oily residue - each spot was an appx.
 1/4" oval raindrop like pattern.
 (Reminded me of the lubricant spray nozzles on some automated equipment.)
 Normally the oily film is a consistent fog like coating (except for suction cup areas). but this area of the case had a clear indication that residue was deposited by some sort of spraying.
 I cleaned that area with alcohol (repeatedly), as a flashlight showed there was still a light film of it still present until wiped again and again.
 It is extremely difficult to completely remove this residue from inside cases.
 I think only a soaking of the case and repeated rinsing could actually remove it all.
 (Case is still dry 8 months after cleaning with isopropyl alcohol, but I'll check that area again in another couple months.
 This was clearly not a case of "outgassing" or oily film secreting from the plastic.
 That doesn't make sense for reasons already explained.)

-Update 2: My Oct.
-17, 2023 copy of "The Blob" (4K/Blu-ray combo) from a local store had no visible oily film inside the case.
+Update 2: My October 2023 copy of "The Blob" (4K/Blu-ray combo) from a local store had no visible oily film inside the case.
 (The first time I've seen a 4K/UHD case that clean inside.)
-Also Jan.
-2024 "The Creator" (4K/Blu-ray combo from local Walmart), and the March 2024 4K True Lies and 4K Aliens cases had no oily film inside.
-(And the discs had no scratches thankfully, especially surprised with Aliens as the 4K disc was stacked on top of the blu-ray.
+Also in 2024 "Godzilla Minus One" (4K from local Walmart), "The Creator" (4K/Blu-ray combo from local Walmart), the March 2024 4K True Lies and 4K Aliens cases also had no oily film inside.
+The discs had no scratches thankfully, especially surprised with Aliens as the 4K disc was stacked on top of the blu-ray.
 The bonus disc was on the left (unstacked).
 Retailers really need to tell their sources to NOT STACK 4K Discs on top of another disc.
 (Why do they think the pennies saved by not using flipper cases is worth the potential problems and returns from scratched discs, especially with 4K discs.)

 Update 3/FYI: On November 14th, I bought "The Walking Dead" season 11 blu-ray in store at Best Buy. ($11.99 sale price.)
 Most of the blu-ray discs had spots of oily residue from the case.
 I suspect it was transferred from the case during the heat shrinked outer plastic seal.
 (It didn't have the better folded cellophane.)
 Thankfully the case's clear pastic wasn't badly wrinkled, as often happens from the heat-shrink process.
 Posting this as a reminder to check before playing.
 And as always, I checked every disc for scratches before leaving the store.
 (Despite not hearing anything with a shake test, some discs were floaters but no visible scratches.
 The disc retainer spindles were so short they don't secure the disc very well.
 I've seen that before in other cases with loose discs.)